tricksterYDY/TIL/HTML/ChatGPT_questions.md

 In CSS, `em` and `rem` are units of measurement that are used to define the size of elements.
 Here's an explanation of each:

 1. **em:**
-   - The `em` unit is a relative unit of measurement in CSS.
+   - The `em` unit is a relative unit of measurement in CSS. `em` stands for "emphasized".
 It is based on the font size of the parent element.
 When you set a property using `em`, it is calculated relative to the font size of the element's nearest parent with a defined font size.

    Example:
    ```css